 We arrived around 10/11am and didn’t leave til around 3pm and that was without going into the splash park, so it really is good value for money.

-This is another cute little town that we really liked.
-We had good coffee at The Black Apollo Coffee House, though it’s rather pokey so don’t take a pushchair in here.
-We spent most of our time wandering up and down the little lanes, letting Nova burn off some energy as we peered into the lovely shops.
+This is another cute little town that we really like.
+We’ve had good coffee at The Black Apollo Coffee House, though it’s rather pokey so don’t take a pushchair in here.
+We spent most of our time wandering up and down the little lanes, letting our boy burn off some energy as we peered into the lovely shops.

 Have you been to Norfolk?
 Do you have any recommendations to add?
 X